-- Included: - Narrow scope: diagnoses and symptoms that are unique or directly lead to acute renal failure are included.
-For example, PT Acute kidney injury (diagnosis) and PT Anuria (symptom). - Broad scope: These terms have the potential of identifying positive cases. - Test results that are closely related to acute renal failure, such as PT Blood urea increased (test result). - Key pathological changes of ARF, such as acute tubular necrosis - o Prominent drug-induced etiologies of ARF, such as interstitial nephritis - Some commonly reported reactions identified in drug-induced acute renal failure, such as terms for acute tubular necrosis, pre-renal failure, vascular nephropathy, and tubular obstruction. - Renal dialysis PTs from SOC Surgical and medical procedures, e.g., dialysis, hemodialysis, and peritoneal dialysis
+- Narrow scope: diagnoses and symptoms that are unique or directly lead to acute renal failure are included - Broad scope: These terms have the potential of identifying positive cases. - Test results that are closely related to acute renal failure such as increased blood urea - Key pathological changes of ARF, such as acute tubular necrosis - Prominent drug-induced etiologies of ARF, such as interstitial nephritis - Some commonly reported reactions identified in drug-induced acute renal failure, such as terms for acute tubular necrosis, pre-renal failure, vascular nephropathy, and tubular obstruction. - Renal dialysis PTs from SOC Surgical and medical procedures, e.g., dialysis, hemodialysis, and peritoneal dialysis

-- Normal and unspecified investigational terms (e.g., PT Blood creatinine), except for PT Fractional excretion of sodium (please refer to note below) - PTs referring to chronic renal failure (e.g., PT Chronic kidney disease) - Electrolyte imbalances (i.e., terms for hyperkalemia, hyponatremia, and blood potassium increased): case evaluations in Phase I testing revealed that these electrolyte imbalances were not specific enough for ARF to identify representative cases.
+- Normal and unspecified investigational terms, except for PT Fractional excretion of sodium (please refer to note below) - PTs referring to chronic renal failure - Electrolyte imbalances (i.e., terms for hyperkalemia, hyponatremia, and blood potassium increased): case evaluations in Phase I testing revealed that these electrolyte imbalances were not specific enough for ARF to identify representative cases. - Terms representing prerenal etiologies or terms suggestive of a non-druginduced renal failure such as acute glomerulonephritis

-- Terms representing prerenal etiologies (e.g., PT Renal vein occlusion, PT Cardiac failure, PT Hepatic cirrhosis, etc.) or terms suggestive of a non-druginduced renal failure (e.g., PT Glomerulonephritis acute, etc.) - PT Nephritic syndrome because it is commonly caused by infection or other non-drug related events. - This SMQ is focused on the acute phase, i.e., sudden, reversible failure of kidney function.
+This SMQ is focused on the acute phase, i.e., sudden, reversible failure of kidney function.
 Terms for prolonged reactions are excluded, such as focal glomerulosclerosis, which occurs when scar tissue forms in some of the glomeruli of the kidney; proliferative glomerulonephritis, and rapidly progressive glomerulonephritis that include conditions in which progressive loss of kidney function occurs over weeks to months.